Afghanistan's Taliban order women to cover up head to toe - NewsBreak

 Afghanistan's Taliban order women to cover up head to toe

-KABUL, Afghanistan — (AP) — Afghanistan’s Taliban rulers on Saturday ordered all Afghan women to wear head-to-toe clothing in public, a sharp hard-line pivot that confirmed the worst fears of rights activists and was bound to further complicate Taliban dealings with an already distrustful international community.
+Afghanistan’s Taliban rulers on Saturday ordered all Afghan women to wear head-to-toe clothing in public — a sharp, hard-line pivot that confirmed the worst fears of rights activists and was bound to further complicate Taliban dealings with an already distrustful international community.

+The decree says that women should leave the home only when necessary, and that male relatives would face punishment — starting with a summons and escalating up to court hearings and jail time — for women's dress code violations.

+It was the latest in a series of repressive edicts issued by the Taliban leadership , not all of which have been implemented.
+Last month, for example, the Taliban forbade women to travel alone, but after a day of opposition, that has since been silently ignored.

 The decree, which calls for women to only show their eyes and recommends they wear the head-to-toe burqa, evoked similar restrictions on women during the Taliban's previous rule between 1996 and 2001.